HKUNLP/efficient-attention/README.md

 cd ..
 ```

+The environment is tested with **Python 3.8.10, PyTorch 1.12.0, and CUDA 11.3**.
+Also note our fork of fairseq modifies several files in the original codebase; using more recent versions of fairseq might lead to unexpected dependency conflicts.

 ## Basic Usage of the Efficient Attention Library
 `efficient-attention` is a small self-contained codebase that collects several efficient attention mechanisms.